codeagon/badGui/README.md

   - Works just like before, for a good(bad) example see [FPS-Utils](https://github.com/codeagon/fps-utils)
   - Does not stack with GPK commands obviously
 ### Interesting functions for you and your friends
-This is just a list of some things I've stumbled on that devs could use to make interesting mods.
+Will add a wiki for this rather than cluttering the readme even more.

 ## Future plans
 - Ideally a way to access more elements of the UI.
-I'm still not sure how the heck the new UI elements work or why they have no unique listeners.
+I'm still not sure how the heck the new UI elements work or why some seem have no unique listeners.
-- Maybe some more QoL code for easily making UI elements
+- Maybe some more QoL code for easily making UI elements like easier text colouring with `{R}red text{/R}` similar to the existing formatting options.